Vivek-04022001/documentation/docs/glossary.md

     The target object of the {term}`Request`.

 Authorization Header
-    Part of the {term}`Request` that is responsible for the authentication related to the right user or service to ask for a {term}`Response`.
+    Part of the {term}`Request` that's responsible for the authentication related to the right user or service to ask for a {term}`Response`.

 Accept Header
-    Part of the {term}`Request` that is responsible to define the expected type of data to be accepted by the client in the {term}`Response`.
+    Part of the {term}`Request` that's responsible to define the expected type of data to be accepted by the client in the {term}`Response`.

 Authentication Method
     Access restriction provided by the connection chain to the server exposed to the client.